The Sources of Extreme Ultraviolet and Soft X-ray Backgrounds: Modeling the sources

 The X-ray emission from galaxies is thought to be dominated by XRBs at $>1~$keV.
 The galactic XRB emission from high mass XRBs should trace the star formation rate -- as their formation lags star formation episodes by just tens of megayears -- and low mass XRBs should trace stellar mass -- as theirs can lag star formation by many gigayears.
 These correlations have been confirmed observationally \citep{ranalli03, grimm03, gilfanov04, hornschemeier05, lehmer10, boroson11, mineo12a, zhang12}.
 We use these correlations to relate the cosmic XRB emissivity with redshift to the observed star formation rate density and stellar mass density.
 We approach the XRB contribution to the EUV/soft X-ray from both a theoretical and an empirical standpoint, considering two models:

-\paragraph{Empirical Model} In this model, all X-ray emission traces the star formation rate and we do not account for the smaller low-mass XRB component that better traces the stellar mass \citep{lehmer10}.
+\paragraph{Empirical Model} In this model, all X-ray emission traces either the star formation rate or the stellar mass \citep{lehmer10}.
+Low-mass XRBs are likely as important as their high-mass counterpart in the average galaxy at $z\sim 0 $, though at $z\gtrsim 1 $ and in star forming galaxies, high-mass XRBs dominate the X-ray emission from XRBs.
 We allow the relationship between star formation rate and X-ray emission to account for temporal trends that result from such things as increasing cosmic metallicity.\footnote{Increasing metallicity is expected to decrease the number of XRBs because metallicity increases mass loss from stellar winds, affecting binary separations, and because higher metallicity stars have larger radii, which increases Roche lobe overflow \citep{linden10}.
-There is also observational evidence for X-ray flux scaling inversely with metallicity \citep{brorby16}.} We use the redshift-dependent relation constrained in \citet{dijkstra12}, parametrized as $L_{X,0.5-8}/{\rm SFR} = [L_{X,0.5-8}/{\rm SFR} ]_{z=0} (1+z)^b$, where $L_{X,0.5-8}$ is the $0.5-8$~keV X-ray luminosity. \citet{dijkstra12} finds $0\leq b \leq1.3$, anchoring to the \citet{mineo12a} best fit of $[L_{X,0.5-8}/{\rm SFR} ]_{z=0} =2.6\times10^{39}$ erg s$^{-1}$ (M$_{\odot}$ yr$^{-1})^{-1}$.
-For the cosmic star formation rate density, we use the fit in \citet{haardt12} derived from rest-frame optical and UV observations.\footnote{The total SFR density that is often estimated is likely less appropriate because star formation enshrouded behind gas and dust is unlikely to produce EUV and soft X-ray photons that can escape.}
+There is also observational evidence for X-ray flux scaling inversely with metallicity \citep{brorby16}.} For high-mass XRBs (HMXBs), we use the redshift-dependent relation constrained in \citet{dijkstra12}, parametrized as $L_{X,0.5-8}/{\rm SFR} = [L_{X,0.5-8}/{\rm SFR} ]_{z=0} (1+z)^b$, where $L_{X,0.5-8}$ is the $0.5-8$~keV X-ray luminosity. \citet{dijkstra12} finds $0\leq b \leq1.3$, anchoring to the \citet{mineo12a} best fit of $[L_{X,0.5-8}/{\rm SFR} ]_{z=0} =2.6\times10^{39}$ erg s$^{-1}$ (M$_{\odot}$ yr$^{-1})^{-1}$.
+For the cosmic star formation rate density, we use the fit in \citet{haardt12} derived from rest-frame optical and UV observations.\footnote{The total SFR density that is often estimated is likely less appropriate because star formation enshrouded behind gas and dust is unlikely to produce EUV and soft X-ray photons that can escape.} For low-mass XRBs (LMXBs), we use a correlation between total stellar mass and X-ray luminosity, $L_{X,0.5-8}/{M_{\star}}\sim 9\times10^{28}$ erg s$^{-1}$ \citep{gilfanov04,lehmer10}.
+We use \citet{wilkins08} for the cosmic stellar mass density as a function of redshift.